bhuvanaindukuri/my-library/generative-ai/llm-applications.md

     - Adding chain of thought to prompt text might help
   - Program-aided Language(PAL) models
     - LLM + Code Interpreter
+    - Models that offload computational tasks to other programs.
 -

 #### ReAct - Reasoning and Action